Search...

 Directions on Google Maps

 Join us for an evening exploring the future of the Church of England through the lens of Young, Queer, Priests.
-The Church has done a very good job at marginalizing the LGBTQIA+ community, but in this panel discussion and Q&A, we aim to speak about how the divine beauty of Gods creation in our queerness does not belong in the institution but will be key to it evolving in the years to come.
+The Church has done a very good job at marginalizing the LGBTQIA+ community, but in this panel discussion and Q&A, we aim to speak about how the divine beauty of Gods creation that is inherent in our queerness, not only belongs in the Church, but will be a key part of its evolution in the coming years.

 Tickets